aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

     are saved for users that are not logged in to the system.
     Default: **false**.
 -   **Selectors**: Used to select other classes to save audit logs.
--   **RunInBackground**: Used to save audit logs in a background thread.

 **Selectors** is a list of predicates to select other types of classes that save audit logs.
 A selector has a unique **name** and a **predicate**.
 The